acunap5/covid-19-vaccine-scrapper/README.md

 jupyter notebook
 ```

-Change vaccinespotter URL with your desired area and run!
+Change [Vaccine Spotter URL](vaccinespotter.org) with your desired area and run!
 If you get an error with [chromedriver](https://chromedriver.chromium.org/) download correct version and replace it in the directory